staxrip/staxrip/md/test-build.md

 - antialiased font rendering added in some places
 - ensuring form show within the bounds of the working area (screen)
 - reduce CPU time while encoding
+- the message for low disk space is shown only once before jobs are created

 #### Updated Tools